-Tidal flows in the deeper water in the Solent can be considerably stronger than in the approaches to Cowes and may even run in the opposite direction to that between Nos 1 and 2 buoys, therefore approach with caution and look for the tidal flow on the buoys.
+Tidal flows in the deeper water of the Solent can be stronger than in the approaches to Cowes Harbour and may even run in the opposite direction to that between Nos.
+1 and 2 buoys.
+Approach with caution and look for the tidal flow on the buoys.

-In the Inner Fairway, between the Island Sailing Club and the Small Craft Channel between HW-2.5hrs and HW -1hr vessels will experience a westerly setting cross current of up to 1.5knots which will have a tendency to set vessels down towards the western shore.
-This cross current splits into two separate flows on the western side of the fairway in between the Island Sailing Club and the Red Jet terminal with a current of up to 1.5 knots running along the foreshore in either direction.
+Between No. 2A buoy and No. 4A beacon from HW-2.5hrs to HW, vessels may experience a cross-current of up to 2 knots at spring tides, which has a tendency to set vessels down towards the western shore.
+This cross-current splits into two separate flows on the western side of the Inner Fairway (between the Island Sailing Club and the Red Jet terminal) with a current of up to 1.5 knots in either direction.

 Vessels using GPS to measure their boat speed must be aware of the effect the tidal stream has on their speed over the ground and ensure that the Cowes Harbour speed limit of 6 knots through the water is not exceeded.